leethor92/playgymapp/README.md

 The app allows for trainer & member logins, with members being able to delete their own assessments & update their profiles.

 The trainer is able to view member assessments, delete members & add assessments for members.
-There are also trend label s included to highlight if progress in an assessment has been made.

 members: homer.simpson password: secret
          marge.simpson password: secret